SaxonRah/LindenmayerSystem/README.md

 			FRLSRenderInfo contains an array of rules for the rendering.

 # Things to do
 	Measure performance of LSystem struct.
-Maybe look at changing some functions by ref and const correctness Expand Turtle example functions to control debug output Create Turtle functions to make Spline Mesh
+Maybe look at changing some functions by ref with const correctness Expand Turtle example functions to control debug output Create Turtle functions to make Spline Mesh
 	Implement the procedural mesh component and do 100% procedural l system gen